Organize your stay French Polynesia

 Luggage Luggage French Polynesia

-Sweaters will stay in the closet (unless you plan to go to the Austral Islands), as well as suits.
-Casualness is the rule, so much so that even businessmen and government ministers only trade in their pareos and floral shirts for suits on very special occasions or when traveling abroad.
+Sweaters stay in the closet (unless you're planning to visit the Australs), as do suits.
+Casual is the rule, so much so that even businessmen and government ministers don't swap their pareos and floral shirts for suits except on very special occasions or when traveling abroad.

 As for ties, members of the Mormon Church are practically the only ones to wear them in the country.
-You'll see them riding their bikes with their helmets on all the islands of Polynesia.
-Even in Tahiti's most exclusive hotels and clubs, you'll be able to walk in wearing jeans, sneakers and a T-shirt.
-Bars, restaurants and nightclubs mostly prohibit shorts, sandals and tank tops, so any other clothing will do.
+You'll see them riding their bicycles with their helmets on all the islands of Polynesia.
+Even in Tahiti's most exclusive hotels and clubs, you'll have no trouble getting in wearing jeans, sneakers and a T-shirt.
+Bars, restaurants and nightclubs generally prohibit shorts, sandals and tank tops, so any other garment will do.